izgwein/WD-HTML-GEV/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-The project is about formulating a simple and static HTML by simply choosing a website layout on the internet and making the design come to life by coding it through HTML and CSS.
+The project is about formulating a simple and static HTML of my resume using HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->